evidence-dev/evidence/sites/docs/docs/components/echarts-options.md

 ECharts settings are specified in config object.
 Evidence generates this config for you through the props you pass to your chart.

-If you can't get your chart to look "just right" with standard options, you can use `echartsOptions` to customize your chart with any combination of eCharts config options.
+If you can't get your chart to look "just right" with standard chart , you can use `echartsOptions` to customize your chart by adding or overriding the eCharts config directly.

 ## ECharts Options Object

-The options object is passed as follows.
-Note the double curly braces.
+The options object is passed as follows. **Note the double curly braces.**

 ```markdown
 <BarChart